MileHacker Logo

 Early Inhabitants & Spanish Influence

 For thousands of years before European contact, the Esselen and Salinan Native American tribes lived off the bounty of this land and sea.
 European exploration began with Spanish expeditions in the 18th century, with explorer Gaspar de Portolà’s expedition traversing the region in 1769.
-The area received the name "El País Grande del Sur," or "The Big Country of the South," from which "Big Sur" gets its name.
+The area received the name "El País Grande del Sur," or "The Big Country from the South," from which "Big Sur" gets its designation.

 Homesteaders & Highway 1